 Since before the Yom Kippur War, I have adventurously navigated the Hebrew Bible and Hebrew currents within the New Testament.
 My journeys have been far-ranging, ongoing and existential.

-My journey toward Hebrew Homeland (my term) has been one of discovering and nourishing a Hebraic consciousness.
+My journey toward Hebrew Homeland (my term, Heb 11:14) has been one of discovering and nourishing a Hebraic consciousness.
 It was deepened by trips to Israel, studies at two seminaries and two colleges, and especially by sitting under an elderly, wise, non-Jewish, Hebrew tutor.

 One fruit of my explorations is my graduate thesis on the Heavenly Council in the Hebrew Bible, Judaism, and New Testament.
 Another fruit was a study paper I published during 19861995 called Yashar [PDF], which matured into this website and went online in 1998.

-From my studies in the Bible, I have come to believe in whole Bible theology.
-This is in contrast to Dogmatic Theology, which is the interpretive starting point of Christian theology.
+From my studies in the Bible, I have come to engage in whole Bible theology.
+This is in contrast to Dogmatic Theology, which reads the Bible through the minds of later theologians and their institutional affiliations.

-Biblical Theology listens carefully to the Scripture's own terms, emphases, and structural patterns.
-It pays attention to the "doctrines" it wants its readers to take seriously.
-It does not seek to impose the assumptions, categories, biases, and agendas of later Systematic Theology that often uses the Bible as a ventriloquist's dummy.
+Biblical Theology listens carefully to Scripture's own terms, emphases, and structural patterns.
+It pays attention to the doctrines it wants its readers to take seriously.
+It does not give ear to the assumptions, categories, biases, and agendas of post-biblical Systematic Theology that often uses the Bible as a ventriloquist's dummy.

 A recurring theme of this website is to encourage readers to look more closely and deeply into the Hebrew-rooted New Testament to discern the streams of Hebrew revelation.

-For encouragement, this site seeks to answer the prophet's longing:
+For encouragement, this site further seeks to answer the prophet's longing:

 Kiddush beside Yam Kinneret (Sea of Galilee)